henrik42/spring-break/README.md

-# spring-break

-A Clojure library for Clojure/Spring integration.
+This is a Clojure library for Clojure/Spring integration.

 It is not really a library because there is not that much code.
 I'll show how to define Spring beans in Clojure in a way that enables you